ndhorton/ls170/ls171/security/security_notes.md

 * TLS Integrity provides a means of checking whether a message has been altered or interfered with in transit
 * TLS Integrity is implemented through the use of a Message Authentication Code (MAC)

+TLS

+Encryption

+TLS Handshake

+* Client sends `ClientHello` to server, advertising its available ciphers and max TLS version
+* Server sends back a `ServerHello` message containing its TLS certificate and setting the cipher suite and TLS version
+* Client confirms the legitimacy of the certificate via the Chain of Trust.
+Client sends back a message encrypted with the server's public key beginning the symmetric key exchange.
+Here, asymmetric key cryptography is used as a secure channel for the exchange of the symmetric key.
+The precise details of this exchange depend on the algorithm used to generate the session's symmetric key.
+Once both parties have generated the symmetric key, the server sends a message to the client with the `ChangeCipherSpec` and `Finished` flags set, and the symmetric key is used for encryption during the remainder of the TLS session.

+The whole handshake adds up to 2 round-trips of latency before any application data is sent, and that is in addition to the round-trip required for the TCP handshake, which takes place before the TLS handshake begins.

+The confirmation of the certificate is actually more complex than that.
+In addition to sending the certificate as a response to the `ClientHello` message, the server also sends a 'signature' encrypted with the server's private key, along with the original un-encrypted data used for the signature.
+The client decrypts the signature, using the public key given in the certificate, and compares the data to the decrypted signature; if they match, this means the signature could only have been produced by a party in possession of the server's private key.
+The certificate is also checked using the Chain of Trust.

+Authentication

+Integrity